Guides

 Do guppies need a heater?

-How long do guppies live?
+How often do guppies give birth?

 Can I keep only male guppies?